vidstack/player/apps/site/app/docs/[lib]/player/components/buttons/[3]mute-button/page.md

 ## Usage

-The `$tag:media-mute-button` component will toggle the `muted` state of media as it's pressed by dispatching a `media-mute-request`, and `media-unmute-request` event to the media controller.
+The `$tag:media-mute-button` component will toggle the `muted` state of media as it's pressed by dispatching a `media-mute-request`, and `media-unmute-request` event to the player.

 {% code_preview name="usage" copyHighlight=true highlight="html:3|react:6" /%}

+## Custom Icons

+Here's an example containing custom muted and volume icons:

+{% code_snippet name="custom-icons" copyHighlight=true highlight="react:3-" /%}

 ## Styling